 On Canny’s main page, the left-hand column allows a user to search requests.
 The right-hand side lists requested features, which can be filtered by category.
 Customer feedback also reaches Brainbase’s product team through Slack notifications, and Intercom chats, “if customers have a customer support ticket or something they want to ask,” Tolkatsjov said.

-Project roadmapping goes beyond timelines, charts and spreadsheets, said Ayesha Bose, a product manager at Threads.
-The San Francisco-based company’s long-form conversational interface is a space for asynchronous discussions that are lengthier and more technical than what might appear in a Slack channel.
+Project roadmapping goes beyond timelines, charts and spreadsheets.
+Threads’ long-form conversational interface is a space for asynchronous discussions that are lengthier and more technical than what might appear in a Slack channel.
 The software is flexible, used by clients ranging from a cricket farm in Ghana to a Bay Area cryptocurrency fund.
 Threads can be assigned to relevant topics, such as product feedback and user research, and linked to other organizations.

-The theory points to the need to prioritize features around customers’ struggles.
 With Thrv, a product manager can distribute surveys to users that are automatically evaluated to generate a customer effort score.
 Another benefit of Thrv is that it maps customer pain points to specific job steps in the development cycle.
-“So it’s a really nice interface for also communicating to the rest of the company why we’re building a feature,” Boes said.

-The New York-based software company Hive, whose project management software is used by teams at Google, Starbucks, Comcast and Toyota, brands itself on its website as a “productivity platform” for distributed teams.
-What differentiates Hive from other product roadmapping tools, said Jeremy Chase, a technical product manager at the company who spent three years on IBM’s development team, is its ability to quickly toggle between several different views — Gantt, kanban, table and calendar — giving more autonomy to teams to manage projects in a way that makes the most sense for their working styles.
+The software company Hive brands itself on its website as a “productivity platform” for distributed teams.
+What differentiates Hive from other product roadmapping tools is its ability to quickly toggle between several different views — Gantt, kanban, table and calendar — giving more autonomy to teams to manage projects in a way that makes the most sense for their working styles.

 Pendo helps product teams understand how their products are being used by customers via analytics and in-app messaging.
 The capabilities of the platform, which takes its name from the Latin word for “value,” are fairly robust.
 You can “see how product adoption varies based on account, user role, or user sentiment,” a blog post on the website notes, “all with no coding required.”